Skip to main content Skip to footer

 Totaling up the Cost

-The easiest way, of course, is to look at what work has been done on an HMI panel or panel mount PC: has the price of repair exceeded the original cost?
+The easiest way, of course, is to look at what work has been done on an industrial HMI panel or PoE industrial PC: has the price of repair exceeded the original cost?
 Or, even worse, is the price of repair adding up to the cost of a new purchase?
-In the automotive field, we call that “totaled,” and the concept works just as well for industrial computers.
+In the automotive field, we call that "totaled," and the concept works just as well for industrial computers.

 Another way to tell if an industrial computer is in need of replacement: has it slowed down to the point where using it is a massive frustration?
 Has the efficiency normally gained by a machine become notably degraded, affecting the entire production line or procedure?